How much does it cost?

 A 50% deposit paid by direct transfer is usually required to accept the quote with the balance due within 7 days of the invoice provided with the edited file.
-Payment can be made by credit card after requesting an invoice through PayPal.
+Payment can be made by credit card after requesting a PayPal link (no account required).
 A receipt can be provided after payment in full.
 If your university is paying for academic editing, please advise of any special arrangements.

 Is it worth it?

 Of course it is worth it!
 Editing can save you time and money by getting it right the first time, and be a great return on investment for applications, grants, proposals and business materials.